 This article was posted on Tuesday, February 26th, 2019 at 6:38 pm and is filed under American Nursery Rhymes, Countries & Cultures, Criss-Cross Applesauce, England, Games Around the World, Mama Lisa, Nursery Rhymes, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply